Frequently asked questions

 At the bottom of the hill, off to the right, you will see a white and glass tented structure with two conical domes on top.
 This is the North Gate entrance where Registration is located.

-Registration will be open for collection of race numbers on Saturday 17th June (times to be confirmed) and from 7am on Sunday 18th June.
+Registration will be open for collection of race numbers on Saturday 16th June (1pm to 5pm) and from 7am on Sunday 17th June.

 There are three Challenges available in 2017: 5k, 10k and Half Marathon.
 All start and finish at Cheltenham Racecourse.
 You can choose to walk or run whichever of the courses suits your ability.